-At 10 producer-only farmer’s markets around the region, residents have the delectable opportunity to buy local food directly from the farmers who grow it.
-Supporting 150 small family farmers and artisanal food producers from the Chesapeake Bay region, FRESHFARM Markets educates the public about food and the environment, sustains the local food economy, and works to ensure wide access to breads, meats, dairy, and many locally grown and handmade products.
-A Matching Dollars program offers a match for those on SNAP (food stamps), WIC, or Senior Nutrition Coupons.
-Additionally, each market partners with a neighborhood emergency provider, donating leftover food for use in its daily menus.
-The Farmer Fund enables farmers and producers to learn more about sustainable farming, while FoodPrints shares the benefits of cooking with over 600 DC-area schoolchildren every year.
-The weekly markets bring the wealth of 10,000 acres of farmland into the heart of the city – along with demonstrations by 120 chefs, nutrition educators, and cookbook authors.
-FRESHFARM preserves land and fills plates.
+Supporting 140 small family farmers and food producers from the Mid-Atlantic region, FRESHFARM educates the public about food and the environment, sustains the local food economy, and works to ensure wide access to breads, meats, dairy, and locally grown products.
+Offering a match for those using food stamps, WIC, or Senior Nutrition Coupons, each market also partners with a neighborhood emergency provider to donate leftover food for use in their daily menus.
+The Farmer Fund enables farmers and producers to learn more about sustainable farming, while FoodPrints shares the benefits of cooking with over 3,000 students at nine DC public elementary schools every year.
+Weekly markets bring the wealth of 10,000 acres of farmland into the heart of the city – along with demonstrations by 120 chefs, nutrition educators, and cookbook authors.
 There are so many ways to serve!